almostearthling/when-command-devdocs/dbusapi.rst

                                     and ``'sighandlers'`` (or an abbreviation
-                                    thereof), or all items if the empty string is passed ``Pause(pause)``                    set the paused state to the one provided in the *boolean* ``pause`` argument:
+                                    thereof), or all items if the empty string is passed ``IsSuspendedCondition(cond_name)`` tell whether or not the condition whose name is provided as argument is suspended ``Pause(pause)``                    set the paused state to the one provided in the *boolean* ``pause`` argument:
                                     paused if *True*, resumed if *False*